KapilBhattarai502/Amazon.np/README.md

-Creating a clone of amazon using HTML and CSS
+Createad a Non -Responsive clone of amazon using HTML and vanilla CSS.